-What Is Clergy Abuse?
+What Is a Clergy Abuse Lawsuit?

+Clergy sex abuse is the abuse of minors by Catholic Church officials such as priests and deacons.
 In reality, child sex abuse by clergy members is an institution-wide abuse scandal involving sex crimes that will impact survivors their entire lives.

 The child survivors who suffered sexual assault should have been protected by the institutions that claimed to have their best interests at heart — but for thousands, this was not the case.
+Now, families nationwide are filing clergy abuse lawsuits.

 Institutions like the Catholic Church have been able to commit abuse for decades because predators have not been held accountable.
-Instead, the abusive church leaders were protected by their supervisors and institutions, according to the non-profit corporation BishopAccountability.org.
+Instead, the abusive church leaders were protected by their supervisors and institutions, according to the nonprofit corporation BishopAccountability.org.

 This means that although churches and other organizations were typically the first to know about acts of abuse, they permitted it to continue with little or no consequences.